notem/nmathe.ws-content/bots/saber/index.md

   Entries can optionally be configured with comments, event repeat settings, and/or to begin on a specific date.

   * Ex1. ``!create #event_schedule "Party in the Guild Hall" 19:00 2:00 date 04/10``
   * Ex2. ``!create "#event_channel Reminders" "Sign up for Raids" 4:00pm 4:00pm``
   * Ex3. ``!create "#event_channel Raids" "Weekly Raid Event" 7:00pm 12:00pm repeat "Fr,Sa" "Healers and tanks always in demand."
 "DM @RaidCaptain with your role and level if attending."``

 + ``!edit <id> <title|start|end|date|repeat|comment> <changes>``

   This command can be used to change any parameter of an event given the event's ID.
-The first argument is always the event ID, the second argument is the parameter you wish to change, and the third argument what the parameter should be changed to. ``comment`` is the only exception to this rule.
+The first argument is always the event ID, the second argument is the parameter you wish to change, and the third argument what the parameter should be changed to.

+  ``comment`` is the only exception to this rule.
 When 'comment' is the second argument, the third argument needs to be either 'add' or 'remove', and the fourth argument should either be the new comment to add or the number of the comment to remove.

+  * Ex1: ``!edit 3fa0 comment add "Attendance is mandatory"``
+  * Ex2: ``!edit 0abf start 21:15``
+  * Ex3: ``!edit 49af end 2:15pm``
+  * Ex4: ``!edit 80c0 comment remove 1``

 + ``!destroy <id|all>``